-- Satisfactory completion of all academic courses, including all DSLOs.; - Completion of at least two SEE Exams with achievement of a benchmark score on the second SEE; - Satisfactory completion of all categories of clinical procedures required by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA) and NBCRNA; - Satisfactory completion of practicum at assigned affiliates (as determined by the Program Administrator and the Progressions Committee and to include anesthesia service at sites in medically underserved areas) and senior electives, including the MTSA-required anesthesia management plans, and clinical case records; - Completion of the 36-month program, with absences in excess of scheduled vacation days, eighteen holidays, and six emergency days being made up prior to graduation; - Completion of any and all financial obligations to MTSA; - Completion of the online Loan Exit Counseling for students who have borrowed federal loans while attending MTSA; - Participation in the graduation exercise, unless specific prior permission for graduation in absentia is granted in writing from the Program Administrator, with approval by the NAP Council.
+- Satisfactory completion of all academic courses, including all DSLOs.; - Completion of a SEE Exam with a benchmark score to be set each year; - Satisfactory completion of all categories of clinical procedures required by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA) and NBCRNA; - Satisfactory completion of practicum at assigned affiliates (as determined by the Program Administrator and the Progressions Committee and to include anesthesia service at sites in medically underserved areas) and senior electives, including the MTSA-required care plans, and clinical case records; - Completion of the 36-month program, with absences in excess of scheduled vacation days, eighteen holidays, and six emergency days being made up prior to graduation; - · Completion of any and all financial obligations to MTSA; - Completion of the online Loan Exit Counseling for students who have borrowed federal loans while attending MTSA; - Participation in the graduation exercise, unless specific prior permission for graduation in absentia is granted in writing from the Program Administrator, with approval by the NAP Council.
 Exceptions generally will not be made unless the circumstances preventing attendance are beyond the control of the student.